How to Make a Will in New York

 • you must declare to your witnesses that the document you are signing or acknowledging is your will, and

 You should sign at the end of the will; New York law may not recognize anything after your signature other than the self-proving affidavit (see below).
 New York law gives you 30 days to have your witnesses observe you signing or acknowledging your will, but you can have your witnesses sign at the same time as you do.
 Your witnesses must also write their addresses on the will.
-N.Y.
-Estates, Powers & Trusts Law § 3-2.1.
+(N.Y.
+Est. Powers & Trusts Law § 3-2.1 (2025).)

-Holographic wills do not need to be witnessed, but they must be completely written in your own handwriting.
-N.Y.
-Estates, Powers & Trusts Law 3-2.2.
+Holographic wills don't need to be witnessed, but they must be completely written in your own handwriting.
+But (as discussed above) holographic wills can be used only in specific circumstances and are generally a bad idea.
+(N.Y.
+Est. Powers & Trusts Law § 3-2.2 (2025).)

 Do I Need to Have My Will Notarized?

-No, in New York, you do not need to notarize your will to make it legal.
+No, in New York, you don't need to notarize your will to make it legal.

 In New York, you may revoke or change your will at any time.
 You can revoke your will by: